Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Hatterene.md

 ---
 Ability1: Healer
 Ability2: Anticipation
+Baby: 'No'
+BookImageName: HOME858.png
+BookShinyImageName: HOME858_s.png
 BoxSprite: SRD-BoxSprite-hatterene.png
+DexCategory: Silent Pokemon
+DexDescription: "If you\u2019re too loud around it, you risk being torn apart by the\
+  \ claws on its tentacle.
+This Pokemon is also known as the Forest Witch.
+It is very\
+  \ sensitive to the emotions of others if it senses doubt, fear or anger it will\
+  \ attack you."
 EventAbilities: ''
 GenderType: F
 HasForm: 'No'
+Height:
+  Deimeters: 21
+  Feet: 6.9
+  Meters: 2.1
 HiddenAbility: Magic Bounce
 HomeSprite: SRD-HomeSprite-hatterene.png
 Learnset: '[[SRD-Hatterene-Learnset]]'
 Legendary: 'No'
 Name: Hatterene
 Number: 858
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: hatterene.png
 Type1: Psychic
 Type2: Fairy
+Weight:
+  Hectograms: 51
+  Kilograms: 5.1
+  Pounds: 11.2
 ---

 #PokeroleSRD/Pokedex